hapax/hapax.github.io/_posts/2020-02-24-napkin-hacks.md

 We finish by showing how to get a $d \propto \sqrt{n}$ scaling from correlated steps!

 <span style="padding-left: 20px; display:block">
-(g) Consider an unbiased coin with correlations $c$ between successive flips only.
+(g) Consider an unbiased coin with correlation $c$ between successive flips only.
 Check that the walk still obeys $d \propto \sqrt{n}$.
 </span>